Our Feeding Therapists help children learn to develop healthy eating patterns and behaviors.Contact Us

 How do we make therapy fun?

-Our therapists work to ensure the child’s strengths and preferences are taken into account.
+Our child food therapists work to ensure the patient’s strengths and preferences are taken into account.
 We get down to the child level and work with the family to make eating less stressful and more enjoyable.

 How do we work as a team?

-Our therapists consult with other members of the child’s care team to ensure we are meeting the needs of the whole child.
+Our eating specialists consult with other members of the child’s care team to ensure we are meeting the needs of the whole child.
 Whenever possible we co-treat with other care providers and work to ensure continuity of care throughout treatment.

 How do we include the family?